Darkseid: Fictional character biography

+Darkseid, as originally depicted by creator Jack Kirby in a pin-up page from New Gods #6 (December 1971)."

 Prince Uxas, the son of King Yuga Khan and Queen Heggra and the second-in-line to the throne of Apokolips, plotted to seize control over the planet from his older brother, Drax.
 When Drax attempted to claim the fabled Omega Force, Uxas murdered him and claimed its power for himself.
 His skin turned to stone, and Uxas rechristened himself as Darkseid.
 At some point, he fell in love with an Apokoliptian scientist and sorceress named Suli, with whom he had a son, Kalibak.
 However, Heggra ordered DeSaad to poison Suli out of the belief that she was corrupting her son.

 Following Suli's death, Darkseid's heart grew even colder and his disdain for his mother intensified when she forced him to marry a woman named Tigra, with whom he had another son, Orion.
 Seeking vengeance against Heggra for killing the one he loved, Darkseid ordered DeSaad to poison her so he could finally become the supreme monarch of Apokolips.
 Darkseid then tried to force Tigra to eliminate Orion, but the latter was ultimately traded with Highfather's son, Scott Free, as part of a peace treaty between the warring planets of Apokolips and New Genesis.
 This trade eventually became a setback for Darkseid, with Orion growing up to value and defend the ideals of New Genesis as a powerful champion in opposition to his father.
 The prophecy foretold that Darkseid would meet his final defeat at the hands of Orion in a cataclysmic battle in the fiery Armaghetto of Apokolips.
 Likewise, Darkseid and his training minion, Granny Goodness, were unable to break Scott Free's spirit after a long, torturous upbringing and Free ultimately managed to escape Apokolips, taking with him the Female Fury Big Barda, who he married.
 Free, now known as the superhero Mister Miracle, and Barda began living on Earth, and Darkseid used this "betrayal" as a pretext to declare the treaty with New Genesis abrogated so the planets could resume their conflict.